iboraham/assistant-gpt-cli/README.md

 - 🔍 **Message History**: Keep track of your interactions with ease.
 - 🎨 **User-Friendly Interface**: Enjoy a clean and intuitive CLI experience.

-Certainly!
-Here are the revised section titles with corresponding emojis for each target audience in the new section of your README:

 ## Who Benefits from Assistant-GPT? 🌐

 ### For OpenAI API Adventurers 🚀